FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/rust_stress_test_library.md

 arguments (if any), initialize logging and set log severity.

 Note: The stress test library offers a `StdoutLogger` that prints all logs to stdout.
-This functionality can be used by any stress test that runs as a v1 (cmx) component.
+This functionality can be used by any stress test that runs as a legacy (cmx) component.

 ```rust
 #[fuchsia_async::run_singlethreaded]